ibm-cloud-docs/EventStreams/messagehub120.md

 The Alpha program provides early access to the next version of the {{site.data.keyword.messagehub}} service.

-Use the following information to get an app running with the {{site.data.keyword.messagehub}} Alpha:
+Complete the following steps to get an app running with the {{site.data.keyword.messagehub}} Alpha:

 ## Create the {{site.data.keyword.messagehub}} service